 As we age, we become obsessed with preserving our young bodies.
 The truth is, no matter how many skin creams or hair growth supplements we use, age will eventually catch up.
 The only difference is your wallet may be a little lighter than you’d like.
 Plus, it’s often hard to find the motivation to keep up with a good diet and exercise regimen.

 One thing, however, that is worth preserving and will cost you no extra money is your eyesight.
 So what if our skin begins to sag a little or our hair starts to thin?
 Neither of those problems affect our overall well-being.

 Diminished eyesight in old age does.
-When you eyesight goes, so does your independence, your ability to work; it inhibits your ability to learn and your mental health may even suffer.
+When your eyesight goes, so does your independence, and your ability to work; it inhibits your ability to learn and your mental health may even suffer.
 There are a million reasons why you should work towards preserving your eyes in old age.